PiotrTymoszuk/TesCa_hormones/README.md

 ## Terms of use

-To reference and use analysis results, please cite our GitHub repository and our publication if available.
-In any questions, please contact [Renate Pichler](mailto:renate.pichler@i-med.ac.at) or [Piotr Tymoszuk](mailto:piotr.s.tymoszuk@gmail.com).
+To reference and use analysis results, please cite our GitHub repository and [our publication (DOI: 10.1038/s41598-023-41915-7)](https://www.nature.com/articles/s41598-023-41915-7).
+In any questions or requests of the Innsbruck cohort data, please contact [Renate Pichler](mailto:renate.pichler@i-med.ac.at) or [Piotr Tymoszuk](mailto:piotr.s.tymoszuk@gmail.com).

 ## Usage